-14.2 SUMMARY OF CULTURAL RESOURCES INVESTIGATIONS ON NFS LANDS
+14.2 SUMMARY OF CULTURAL RESOURCES INVESTIGATIONS ON USFS LANDS

-In order to minimize the potential during construction for accidental discovery of cultural resources, Atlantic Coast Pipeline, LLC (Atlantic) contracted GAI Consultants, Inc. (GAI) to conduct Phase I archaeological survey and historic architectural reconnaissance of the Project's defined Area of Potential Effect (APE) in the GWNF and the MNF.
-The studies encompass locations associated with the proposed undertaking where there will be alteration and disturbance of surface and subsurface soils that contain or have potential to contain archaeological sites, including proposed construction areas, access roads, staging areas, etc. The APE along the pipeline consists of a 91.4-meter) [300-foot] corridor centered on the proposed pipeline.
+In order to minimize the potential during construction for accidental discovery of cultural resources, Atlantic contracted GAI Consultants, Inc. (GAI) to conduct Phase I archaeological survey and historic architectural reconnaissance of the Project's defined Area of Potential Effect (APE) in the GWNF and the MNF.
+The studies encompass locations associated with the proposed undertaking where there will be alteration and disturbance of surface and subsurface soils that contain or have potential to contain archaeological sites, including proposed construction areas, access roads, staging areas, etc. The APE along the pipeline consists of a 91.4-meter) (300-foot) corridor centered on the proposed pipeline.
 The APE for access roads consists of a 15.2 meter (50-foot) corridor centered on the proposed/existing roadways.
 An APE wider than the proposed limit of disturbance was studied for both the pipeline and access roads to allow flexibility in final design.
+Any project changes that would result in ground disturbance outside the current APE would be subject to supplemental field surveys.